12/21/04 Newsletter (below it are two previous newsletters on this issue):

 caution and to quell the uproar that the tapes have generated, the OU has

-mandated that any animals that experience abnormal post-shehitah movement will be
+mandated that any animals that experience abnormal post-shehitah movement will

 stunned or shot to ensure that the animal is in a state of total

 unconsciousness.
 Such animals would then be used for non-kosher meat.
-Also, removal of the
+Also,

 trachea immediately after shehitah to enhance blood flow, which has been the